bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 express the direction of the sweep.
 It should be set to 0 when a anti-clockwise sweep is desired.
 If a clockwise sweep is desired, set the "sweepflag" to 1.

-- [m:dx,dy]
+- <m:dx,dy>

 This is to create a new 'M' point or update an existing 'M' point.
 The new 'M" point will be moved dx/dy away from the current point.
 If the last point is not a M point, a new M point will be created.
-Otherwise, the last M point is updated and its new position is dx/dy away from its current position.
+Otherwise, the last M point is updated and its new position is dx/dy away from its original position.